duwei9811/phonegap/README.md

     git clone git://github.com/phonegap/phonegap.git

-PhoneGap project is separated into a native project for each device.
+PhoneGap project is separated into git submodules for each device.

     phonegap